Follow Us for FREE Today - Here's How:

 Humor plays a big part in keeping teams loose.
 Who were some of the guys on the Steelers teams you played for that helped keep things light, and how did they do so?
 Any examples?

 What advice would you give younger players today coming into the NFL with the same sort of skillsets you came into the league with?
-And why?

 Any last thoughts for readers?